 Elaine Broe is now a member of The Applied Improvisation Network

-I design leadership programs for lululemon athletica.
-A dynamic company that embraces fun, risk, and attitude.
-I'm also a leadership consultant.
+I run my own company Elaine Broe Creative Consulting and love collaborating with individuals and organizations around leadership development and personal transformation.
 I facilitate programs on a range of leadership topics from self development, strengths leadership, to presentation skills and strategic planning.
-I previously worked at The Banff Centre as a Director of Leadership Development, where my love of theatre and facilitation first began!
+I previously worked at lululemon, designing their global training program for stores, and The Banff Centre as a Director at Leadership Development, where my love of theatre and facilitation first began.

 What is your main interest in this network?

 What kind of person are you?

 What kinds of improv-related services are you involved in?

 The day I realized I couldn't keep up with myself.
 We did a life sculpting (intelligent clay) activity in a leadership course I attended.
 I stood back and looked at the tableau of the life I was living and thought, "What the hell am I doing to myself?"

 More about you: (Short Bio or any other details you'd like people to know)